 Power Creep, Power Seep: Power scales are all over the place.
 How can Jill Valentine hurt the Hulk with kicks and guns?
 How can anybody stand a chance against galactic/universal entities like Galactus, Phoenix, Dormammu and Shuma-Gorath?
 Are Morrigan and Dante fighting at their full power or holding themselves back?
 Who the hell knows and who the hell cares?

-Thanks to Ultimate, you pretty much have to expect it for Phoenix Wright or Frank West to be able to fight almost anyone on the roster.
+Thanks to Ultimate, you pretty much have to accept it for Phoenix Wright or Frank West to be able to fight almost anyone on the roster.

 Power Floats: Magneto, Doctor Strange and Morrigan never actually make contact with the ground unless knocked over.